eltociear/OSSDocumentTranslate/README.md

 ## Disclaimer
 Since it is a "gabagaba translation" (It mean low quality translation), I cannot take responsibility for reading and executing this content.
 Thank you for your understanding.

+## Acknowledgments
+The world will not develop without everyone's contribution.
+I would like to take this opportunity to thank all OSS, its creators, and all contributors.

+## Repository owner
+@eltociear (Ikko Ashimine)